PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-05-30-A-Look-at-Price-Limit.md

 Price limit and Markov Chains
 -----------------------------

-One of the things that bothers me about Tehran Stocks are is price limit.
-It simply distorts market adjusting procedure and causes binomial changes in liquidity.
+One of the things that bothers me about Tehran Stocks Market is price limit.
+It simply distorts market adjustment procedure and causes binomial changes in liquidity.
 Since it exist and my retirement portfolio was subject to it several times, I saw a need for taking a look at it.
 Another thing that is tightly related to this is that final price is weighted average of intraday trades.
-As a result it is possible that there is a positive shock and since the effect is perceived by all participants to be more than the limit, the price would not change and liquidity becomes zero.
+As a result it is possible that a positive shock happens and since the effect is perceived by all participants to be more than the limit, the price would not change and liquidity becomes zero.
 Although an extreme case, yet this extremities give insight about what need to be examined.